opencast/opencast/docs/guides/developer/docs/participate/submit-issues/submit-issues.md

     - Distribution: [e.g. allinone, admin+presentation+worker]
     - Installation method: [e.g. RPM packages, container]
     - Version [e.g. 12.4]
-  - Github used something called Markdown to make your text look pretty.
+  - Github uses something called Markdown to make your text look pretty.
 Check the "Preview" tab to see how your issue will look like once you are done.
     - Consider using Markdown yourself to enhance readability.
 For example, use triple backticks \`\`\` to surround log messages or stack traces like so: